drougojrom/imgly-sdk-ios/README.md

 Our SDK provides tools for adding photo editing capabilities to your iOS application with a big variety of filters that can be previewed in realtime.
 Unlike other apps that allow a live preview of filters, the Photo Editor SDK even provides a live preview when using high-resolution images.
 We do not have any resolution limits, the framework is written in Swift and allows for easy customization.
 Additionally we support adding stickers and text in a non-destructive manner, which means that you can change the position, size, scale and order at any given time, even after applying other effects or cropping the photo.

+This repository contains two examples.
+Both examples are identical except for the fact that [one is written in Objective-C](https://github.com/imgly/imgly-sdk-ios/tree/master/Examples/ObjcExample) and [the other is written in Swift](https://github.com/imgly/imgly-sdk-ios/tree/master/Examples/SwiftExample).
+Both examples use CocoaPods for the integration and do some very basic customization of the SDK.
+Before compiling any of the examples you will have to install the CocoaPod using `pod install`.

 <div class="documentation__disclaimer">
 <h4>License Terms</h4>
 Make sure you have a commercial license before releasing your app.